Become a Chartered Accountant Without a Degree in Accounting 2024

 Registration

-The following are the generals requirements for all students who wish to become chartered accountants through ICAN.
+The following are the general requirements for all students who wish to become chartered accountants through ICAN.
 Note that these three requirements have nothing to do with what you studied at the University.

 1. A first degree from any ICAN-approved University in Nigeria.
-All universities accredited as a degree-awarding Institution in Nigeria fall under ICAN-approved institution.
+All universities accredited as degree-awarding Institutions in Nigeria fall under ICAN-approved institutions.

 2. An HND from any nationally accredited Polytechnic in Nigeria